DanyaleCW/Herstorical-Women/README.md

 Built with Bootstrap and W3

 ### What I have learned 7-2019
-I have been working on this site for a year and below is what i have learned.
+I have been working on this site for a year and below is what I have learned.
   1. I did not do enough wire framing.
   2. I did not think enough about user flow.
   3. I need think more about how files are set up.
 I have too many files. 😞
   4. I need to use JS more and understand it better.
   5. Algorithms, I need them and I am not comfortable with them so I avoid them.
+I need to learn to like them and use them.
   6. I need a design system.
+  7. How one small change one place, effects so many other things.
+Changes require a lot of thought and planning.
-  7. Debugging - I am much better at it.
+  8. Debugging - I am much better at it.
 I learned a lot, I am looking forward to learning more, and I cannot wait to see how much better this site is in July 2020!!!

 ## I 💜 coding‼️